theo-gk/gift-wrapping-for-woocommerce/readme.txt

  = Can I apply my own styling to the gift wrapper checkbox? = Yes, you can write your own CSS to style it as you like.
 There are appropriate classes in all the right places, so you can apply your CSS wherever you need to.

+  = Can I translate this plugin to any language? = Yes.
+All strings in this plugin use the gettext functions, plus an always updated .pot template file is included.
+This means that they can be translated to any language using a translation plugin like WPML, Polylang, Loco Translate etc.

+  For texts like the checkout checkbox label which is user defined in plugin's settings, translation is also supported for all plugins that support the wpml-config.xml protocol like WPML, Polylang etc., and also TranslatePress.
+  For example, if you use WPML, use "String Translation" and search for (a) "admin_texts_tgpc_gift_wrapper_checkbox_label" domain, or (b) "tgpc_gift_wrapper_checkbox_label" option name, or (c) simply your own text you inserted in the admin field.

 == Installation ==

 1. Download the plugin from [Official WP Plugin Repository](https://wordpress.org/plugins/gift-wrapping-for-woocommerce/).